CZ-NIC/fred-docs/Architecture/TopLevelComponents.rst

 **Legend:**

-* *violet* components are developed by the CZ.NIC and they are parts of the FRED software
+* *Violet* components are developed by the CZ.NIC and they are parts of the FRED software.
-* *white* components are not developed by the CZ.NIC but are required for the proper function of the Registry
+* *White* components are not developed by the CZ.NIC but are required for the proper function of the Registry.
-* *green* components are developed by the CZ.NIC but they are not parts of the FRED software (they are of internal GINGER projects)
+* *Green* components are developed by the CZ.NIC but they are not parts of the FRED software.
-* *arrows* signify direct cooperation of components (the arrow points at the component which serves the other component); the colors of arrows carry no meaning.
+* *Arrows* signify direct cooperation of components (the arrow points at the component which serves the other component); the colors of arrows carry no meaning.
-* the complete IDL-coupling of the components with an *asterisk* (\*) is pictured separately.
+* The complete IDL-coupling of the components with an *asterisk* (\*) is pictured separately.